1. Answers

 2. Configuring an AWS IAM Policy

-3. Policy Document: Write a JSON document that outlines the permissions.
-This example grants read-only access to Amazon S3.
+3. Policy Document: Write a JSON policy document that specifies the permissions.
+In this example, we will create a policy that grants read-only access to Amazon S3 resources.

 Program